malone00edu/cashback_scrapper/README.md

 Continuing with the theme of "parts of a whole system", error notification is sent using the function `send_email()` within `email_scrape_failed.py`.
 This file and function is found within the extra folder.

+Lastly, scripts like `create_discover_it_json.py` is designed to create and pass along strings using a JSON representation of HTML, URLs, file and folder names, keywords, etc.

 ## Features
 - Automated scraping of various credit cards with cashback offers.
 - Extraction of deal details such as cashback percentage, merchant name, and offer validity.